-The use of geothermal energy has increased steadily during the last few decades, and until the start of this century it was seated as number three of the renewables with regards to electricity production.
-However, in at the start of this century wind energy surpassed geothermal, and has now left it far behind.
-The total electricity production from renewable energy sources (Table 4) was assessed as 4,289 TWh in 2010 (WEC, 2013).
-Of this, 81% came from hydropower, 7.9% from biomass, 8.3% from wind, 1.6% from geothermal, while solar contributed to 0.8%.
-Here it can also be added that the growth in production of electricity through solar energy has been very high in recent years with the falling prices of solar panels.
-Hence it can be observed here, that solar has also passed geothermal energy in world electricity production, which will surely be confirmed in the new WEC report expected later this year.
-However, with its huge technical potential, geothermal energy is definitely one of the energy resources contributing to a greener future.
+The use of geothermal energy has increased steadily during the last few decades, and until the start of this century it was seated as number three of the renewables with regards to electricity production, after hydro and biomass.
+However, more recently wind energy has surpassed geothermal and has now left it far behind, and in the last few years solar energy has also jumped past geothermal, through the continuous lowering of the costs of solar panels.
+The total electricity production from renewable energy sources (Table 4) was assessed as 5,395 TWh/a in 2014 (WEC, 2016).
+Of this, 72% came from hydropower, 13.3% from wind, 9.1% from biomass, 3.7% from solar, while geothermal contributed to 1.4%.
+With its huge technical potential, geothermal energy is definitely one of the energy resources contributing to a greener future.